Chapter 1

 “It would be wise for you to hear what the Americans have to say, my friend,” Kafarov said.
 “You do not know what Russia has in mind for you.”

 Rosenthal explained how the US government planned to transition scientists from Russia’s ten nuclear cities–the core of its nuclear program–to projects in the US.
-“So you see, Doctor Trofimov, I’m authorized to give you an offer of employment to continue your work.
-He handed Pyotr a document signed by his superiors and several Kremlin officials with names he didn’t recognize.
-“Five thousand US dollars per week?”
+“So you see, Doctor Trofimov, I’m authorized to give you an offer of employment to continue your work.”
+He handed Pyotr a document.

 Kafarov laughed, slapping his leg.
 “What did I tell you?
 A new life.”

 “America fears our scientists fly away to their enemies,” Kafarov said, curling fingers like wings.
-Rosenthal gave the agent a sour look.

-“Perhaps, you are a threat to their national security?”
+“Perhaps you are a threat to their national security?”
 Pyotr said.

 Kafarov’s laugh bounced him in his seat.
 “This is a smart scientist, Rosenthal,” he said.
-Are you sure you are paying him enough?”
+“Are you sure you are offering enough?”

 Rosenthal’s face tightened.
 He pushed wire-framed glasses up his pointy nose.

-“The Nuclear Cities Initiative allowed Soviet scientists to use their abilities for the betterment of mankind,” Rosenthal said.
+“The Nuclear Cities Initiative allowed Soviet scientists to use their abilities for the betterment of mankind,” he said.
 “We don’t want that opportunity to end because your leadership has regressed back to the Soviet mindset.”

 Pyotr frowned.
 “My work is in chemical nanotechnology for weapons of mass destruction,” he said.
 “How does that fit with bettering mankind?”

 “So, what do you say?”
 Rosenthal said.
-“We have very little time.
-This opportunity, I know you have wished to such work here in Russia.
-I’m offering it to you now.
-You can change the world.
-End wars.
-Plus, I promise that you will enjoy the best America offers.”
+“I know you have wished to do such work here in Russia.
+I’m offering it to you now.”

-Rosenthal gave Kafarov a look of surprise.
 “Russians are not known for doing what is best for them,” he said.
 He squinted an eye shut and pointed a finger toward the sky.
 “We trust no one, not even God, to look after us.”

-Pyotr’s reached for the door latch.
-“You should think carefully about this, young man,” Kafarov said.
+“Think carefully about this, young man,” Kafarov said.
 His stern face framed dark eyes.
 “I have risked a lot to give you this.”

 As Pyotr started back for the bar, a conversation with Natalia played in his head.
+They lay together beside a fireplace.
+They looked into the flames as if they held the future.

 She put a finger to his lips.
 “One day,” she said, closing her eyes.
 “One day, Pyotr.
 You will not have such an excuse.
 You will stop being afraid.”
 She replaced her finger on his lips with her own.
 Pulling away from the kiss, she whispered.
 “I will be glad to see that.”